Curnow-Lab-University-of-Bristol/Membrane-protein-library-ML/README.md

-# CytbX-library-ML
+# Membrane-protein-library-ML

-This repository contains datafiles and additional code for the CytbX ML paper.
+This repository contains datafiles and additional code for the membrane protein ML paper, using computational libraries to train predeictive models of membrane protein expresion in E. coli.

 ### Files available here
 |Filename|Description|